Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 - This season, the Wolf Pack have one against the spread win in two games as a favorite of 20.5 points or more.

-- Nevada's games this year have gone over the total in five out of seven opportunities (71.4%).
+- Nevada's games this year have hit the over five times in seven opportunities (71.4%).

-- The Wolf Pack average 35.7 points per game, comparable to the 33.9 per outing the Rebels surrender.
+- The Wolf Pack put up 35.7 points per game, comparable to the 33.9 per contest the Rebels surrender.

-- Nevada is 3-1 against the spread and 4-0 overall this season when the team notches more than 33.9 points.
+- Nevada is 3-1 against the spread and 4-0 overall in games when it scores more than 33.9 points.

-- Nevada is 3-1 against the spread and 3-1 overall when the team churns out more than 448.3 yards.
+- In games that Nevada amasses more than 448.3 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Wolf Pack have five giveaways this season, while the Rebels have nine takeaways .